Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models

 \subsection{Metrics for LLM Serving}

-The key metrics for LLM inference serving\cite{Agarwal_Qureshi_Sardana_Li_Quevedo_Khudia_2023} are:
+The key metrics for LLM inference serving~\cite{Agarwal_Qureshi_Sardana_Li_Quevedo_Khudia_2023} are:

-\begin{enumerate} \item \textbf{Time To First Token} ($T_{TTFT}$): Time to complete one forward pass with entire input, $\tau_{p}$, and generate one output token. \item \textbf{Time Per Output Token} ($T_{TPOT}$): Time to generate an output token for each request.
-Consecutive tokens would have a time that is nearly identical to token generation. $T_{TPOT}$ for $i^{th}$ output token is proportional to the model weights and $\tau_{p} + i$. \item \textbf{Latency} ($T_{lat}$): The overall time it takes for the model to generate the full response for a user.
-Overall response latency can be calculated using the previous two metrics: $T_{lat} = T_{TTFT} + T_{TPOT} \times \tau_{d}$. \item \textbf{Throughput} ($\mu_{thr}$): Refers to the number of output tokens per second an inference platform can generate over a batch size of $B$. $\mu_{thr}$ = $B$ / $T_{TPOT}$. \end{enumerate}
+\textbf{Time To First Token} ($T_{TTFT}$): Time to complete one forward pass with entire input, $\tau_{p}$, and generate one output token.

+\textbf{Time Per Output Token} ($T_{TPOT}$): Time to generate an output token for each request.
+Consecutive tokens would have a time that is nearly identical to token generation. $T_{TPOT}$ for $i^{th}$ output token is proportional to the model weights and $\tau_{p} + i$.

+\textbf{Latency} ($T_{lat}$): The overall time it takes for the model to generate the full response for a user.
+Overall response latency can be calculated using the previous two metrics: $T_{lat} = T_{TTFT} + T_{TPOT} \times \tau_{d}$.